TheCyberArcher/Respect-My-Internet/README.md

 ✅ Internet protection (malicious websites, malwares, scam...) \
 ✅ Preventive phishing french blacklist \
 ✅ Block global tracking and survey on the internet \
-✅ Malicious IP protection from industry leaders
+✅ Malicious IP protection from industry leaders \

-:arrow_right: 99% on the Adblockers test (with ublock down)
+:arrow_right: 99% with ublock down on the Adblockers test !